inklabs/kommerce-core/README.md

 * View
     - Often you want to use your entities as plain value objects in your main application, typically in your HTML templates.
 These classes format the entities as simple objects with public class member variables.
-The complete network relationship graph are also available if you request them (e.g., withAllData()).
+The complete network graph relationships are also available if you request them (e.g., withAllData()).

       ```php
       $product = new Entity\Product;